GabrielAgrela/Cointracking-Demo/README.md

 - More samples would be nice to have a better scope for testing and implementing unit tests;
 - Error handling works for the most part, but it could be improved:
     - There are uncommon scenarios where, when not using an API key, the request doesn't seem to return a json object;
+- Cache is implemented as a variable, but a serious implementation would be to use a database;

 ## Diagrams
 ### High level view